arcology-network/binary-releases/Simple-Kitty-Transfer-Example.md

 >>> events = kitty_core_contract.processReceipt(receipts[0])

 ```
-There are two events
+There are two events contained in the receipt
-* Birth event indicates that a new kitty has been created and owned by the user1，kittyId is ID for the new kitty.
+1. Birth event indicates that a new kitty was created and owned by the user1，kittyId is for the new kitty.
-  matron and sire for promotion kitty are always 0，gene is the first argument just filled in
+  matron and sire for promotion kitty are always 0，gene is the first argument when calling kitty_core_contract.functions.createPromoKitty()
-* Another event is the kitty was transferred from user0 to user1 address while the tokenId should be the same as the kittyId in the Birth event
+2. Another event is the kitty was transferred from user0 to user1 while the tokenId should be the same as the kittyId in the Birth event
 ```Python
 >>> events
 {'Birth': {'owner': '00000000000000000000000016fcefbde47fbe724aa59e5f73a35aebce7ff2a2', 'kittyId': '1a5d529ea3a20e584aed24e232dd98f71dab638bed23006512bd5d9d423ca4fa', 'matronId': '0000000000000000000000000000000000000000000000000000000000000000', 'sireId': '0000000000000000000000000000000000000000000000000000000000000000', 'genes': '0000000000000000000000000000000000000000000000000000000000000000'}, 'Transfer': {'from': '0000000000000000000000000000000000000000000000000000000000000000', 'to': '00000000000000000000000016fcefbde47fbe724aa59e5f73a35aebce7ff2a2', 'tokenId': '1a5d529ea3a20e584aed24e232dd98f71dab638bed23006512bd5d9d423ca4fa'}}